Telemark's last act

-While there's precious little polish on the building, the snow-kissed location has plenty of luster.
+While there was precious little polish on the building, the snow-kissed location has plenty of luster.
 The 50-kilometer Birkie Trail is out the door, the lovely Rock Lake Trail is down the road and Chequamegon National Forest rolls for miles to the north and west, studded with lakes and waterfalls.

-People love Telemark, started in 1947 by the legendary Tony Wise, and they don't want to lose it.
+People loved Telemark, started in 1947 by the legendary Tony Wise.

 "So many people have history with it,'' says local resident Susan Fibert.
 "They say, 'I learned to ski there,' or 'I met my wife there.'
 Telemark is the place you absolutely know.''

 It was the spiritual home of cross-country skiers, especially those who were there in the sport's infancy.